Organization to reach more Black youth with educational, character development programs

 “We cannot overstate the impact of Lilly Endowment’s generosity,” said CLD President Dennis Bland.
 “Expanding CLD’s reach will move the organization from transforming individual lives to transforming entire communities, breaking cycles of poverty and serving as a model for other cities facing challenges in education, public safety and building a diverse workforce.”

-Under the satellite and in-school agreements, the new locations are committed to offering CLD’s programming curricula and free educational support services to impact the lives of Black students and meet the needs of their respective community.
+Under the satellite and in-school agreements, the new locations are committed to offering CLD’s programming curricula and free educational support services to impact the lives of Black students and meet the needs of their respective communities.

 Christamore House Family and Community Center (CHFCC) stands by their mission of providing the best child and youth education services, senior programming and life skills training to the residents of Haughville and the Near Westside.
 By partnering with CLD and serving as the first satellite location to bring education services and programming to the west side, CHFCC is impacting the lives of the youth in the area and contributing to a safe and healthy community.